Soundgarden: Superunknown and mainstream success (1994–1995)

 Soundgarden began working on its fourth album after touring in support of Badmotorfinger.
-Cornell said that while working on the album, the band allowed each other more freedom than on past records, and Thayil observed that the band spent a lot more time working on the recording of the songs than on previous records.
+Cornell said that while working on the album, the band allowed each other more freedom than on past records, and Thayil observed that they had spent a lot more time working on the recording of the songs than on previous records.
 Released on March 8, 1994, Superunknown became the band's breakthrough album, debuting at number one on the Billboard 200 album chart and being driven by the singles "Spoonman", "The Day I Tried to Live", "Black Hole Sun", "My Wave", and "Fell on Black Days".

 The songs on Superunknown captured the creativity and heaviness of the band's earlier works, while showcasing the group's newly evolving style.
 Lyrically, the album was quite dark and mysterious, and it is often interpreted to be dealing with substance abuse, suicide, and depression.
 At the time, Sylvia Plath inspired Cornell's writing.
 The album was also more experimental than previous releases, with some songs incorporating Middle-Eastern or Indian music.
 J. D. Considine of Rolling Stone said Superunknown "demonstrates far greater range than many bands manage in an entire career".
 He also stated, "At its best, Superunknown offers a more harrowing depiction of alienation and despair than anything on [Nirvana's final studio album] In Utero."
 The music video for "Black Hole Sun" became a hit on MTV, and received the award for Best Metal/Hard Rock Video at the 1994 MTV Video Music Awards, and in 1995 the Clio Award for Alternative Music Video.
 Soundgarden won two Grammy Awards in 1995—"Black Hole Sun" received the award for Best Hard Rock Performance and "Spoonman" received the award for Best Metal Performance.
 The album was nominated for a Grammy Award for Best Rock Album in 1995.
 Superunknown has been certified six times Platinum in the United States and remains Soundgarden's most successful album.